Delegation of the European Union to the Republic of South Africa: European Film Festival

 The European Film Festival South Africa is a recurring 10-day cultural event organised by the EU Member States represented in South Africa and the EU National Institutes for Culture (EUNIC) Cluster in South Africa.
 The festival serves as a vital platform for cultural exchange, screening cutting-edge European films that are rarely shown in South African cinema.

-The European Film Festival has established itself as a staple event in South Africa, with the 2024 festival marking the 11th edition of the event.
+The European Film Festival has established itself as a staple event in South Africa, with the 2025 festival marking the 12th edition of the event.

 The Festival has proven to include a variety of films, which represent the diversity of Europe, as well as a focus on relatable themes that emphasize the similarities between Europe and South Africa.
-The 2024 edition of the festival included films from 14 European countries, with the overall theme of "Complicated Freedoms" highlighting both personal and political struggles for freedom through European storytelling.
+The 2025 edition of the festival included films from 10 European countries, with the overall theme of "Solidarity, Equality, and Sustainability" mirroring the theme of South Africa’s G20 Presidency, highlighting mutual support and shared priorities.

 In addition to showcasing European film, the festival hosts a variety of community orientated events which supplement a deeper cultural exchange.
 These events include dialogues with film industry experts, public workshops, and special screenings in schools and local communities.

-The festival aims to reach wide audiences in South Africa, with screenings taking place in Johannesburg, Cape Town, Durban and East London.
-Furthermore, in 2024, the majority of the selected films were available for online viewing for the complete duration of the festival.
+The festival aims to reach wide audiences in South Africa, with screenings taking place in Johannesburg and Cape Town.
+Furthermore, in 2025, the majority of the selected films were available for online viewing for the complete duration of the festival.